amalbuquerque/elixir-keeb/README.md

 ## TODO

+- Special recording macro that stores the keypresses in a stack, useful to obtain input from the user;
 - Web dashboard highlights all keys that are pressed, not only the first one;
 - Metrics for GPIO read latency + GPIO to keypress latency;
 - Redefine layout without having to burn firmware again;
 - Bump Nerves versions;
 - Use Gitlab Actions for CI;
-- Tap to send a key press, keep pressed to activate a layer or send a modifier.
+- Tap to send a key press, keep pressed to activate a layer or send a modifier;
+- Chording (e.g. pressing simultaneously `u` and `i` sends a third key press, instead of `u` or `i`).

 ## Wishlist